-From March 8 to April 27, Rosebud Theatre is hosting a silent auction featuring the artwork of five prominent Calgary artists – Audrey Mabee, William Duma, Joan Sveen, Mychael Maier, and Ernie Klassen.
+From March 8 to May 25, Rosebud Theatre hosted a silent auction featuring the artwork of five prominent Calgary artists – Audrey Mabee, William Duma, Joan Sveen, Mychael Maier, and Ernie Klassen.
+With your support we were able to raise $3700.
+This money will be put towards the maintenance of our historic buildings.

 Fall Colour with Clouds